-Budding designers pay attention!
+Budding fashion designers pay attention!
 You have awesome ideas and a great sense of style but are you winning on Instagram?
-Instagram is surely one of your go-tos for design inspiration and we’re sure you know how important the platform is to showcase your designs, win new clients and get a big break.
+Instagram, one of the biggest Social Media Platforms is surely one of your go-tos for design inspiration and we’re sure you know how important the platform is to showcase your designs, win new clients and get a big break.
 But if you’re struggling with kicking off your IG profile, you probably need a change in strategy.
 Don’t fret, we’ve already done the work for you!
-We’ve looked at some of our favourite Instagram handles of Indian fashion designers with expert digital marketing goggles to find the winning strategies that you can use on your IG page.
+We’ve looked at some of our favourite Indian Fashion Designers On Instagram with expert digital marketing goggles to find the winning strategies that you can use on your IG page.

 8 Instagram Accounts Budding Fashion Designers Can Learn From